kbmaukar/Forecasting-Time-Series-ML/README.md

 # Using ML to Forecast Time Series Data
 ## Completed
-* Predicting price of BTC using VAR, SARIMA and FB Prophet (Python)
+* Predicting price of BTC using VAR, SARIMA and FB Prophet